len0rd/janus-broadcastChatroom/README.md

 5. install certs in the certs folder

-We have some default certs stored in this repositories `conf/` folder.
+We have some default certs stored in this repository's `conf/` folder.
 ```bash
 sudo cp conf/mycert.* /opt/janus/share/janus/certs
 ```